-The basic problem found in a number of the plagiarism cases has been poor time management – students who had not allocated enough time to work on an essay or assignment, taking what appeared to be the easy way out by cutting and pasting material from the Internet.
+The basic problem found in a number of the plagiarism cases last year was poor time management – students who had not allocated enough time to work on an essay or assignment, taking what appeared to be the easy way out by cutting and pasting material from the Internet.
 However, faculty know their students’ writing abilities through in-class assignments and exams, and can identify phrases which appear “canned” or too sophisticated.
 Instead of having to search through books and articles in a library to find the source, faculty can now use simple exact-phrase Google searches to find out if an essay or assignment has been plagiarized.

 Most of the cases are being found in classes taught by the College of Arts and Science, particularly in classes such as humanities and social sciences which require submission of a significant amount of written work such as essays, reports and other assignments.
 Almost all of the 20,000 students at the university take classes in Arts and Science, particularly in their first and second years.
 About a third of the dishonesty cases in Arts and Science classes involve first-year students.

 News accounts from other universities indicate that most other universities comparable to the University of Saskatchewan in size penalize about 80 to 100 students a year.

 The University of Saskatchewan policy on academic dishonesty requires that accusations of cheating are dealt with by faculty committees at the college level.
 Penalties are not prescribed in the policy but are left to the discretion of the faculty committee hearing the individual case.